Yulin-W/alternate-history-editor/devlog.md

 - [x] Save and load files

 ### Possible future additional changes (unlikely though in the near future)
-- wrap the timeline, timeline playback, colouring as a plugin, the colouring itself alongisde legend as a plugin and include as leaflet thing (ofc this really depends on time as it's a tangejnt task)
-- Split the functioning components of leaflet interatimng things into plugin like files (and perhaps share them indivdiually as plugins, e.g. the geojson colouring toolbar)
-- Timeline mode via leaflet-timeline (will need to add to geojson layers some kind of timetrack thing, but should be fine as doesn't affect background save fil;e format)
-- Improve speed and responsiveness of leaflet rendering and underluying algorithm
-- Refactor menu bar
 - Generate colouring based on uploaded images
 - Exporting to word format with timeline and images
 - Importing not entire timelines but only single timepoint or multiple from a timeline file to next cell (Suggest focus on dis as helps merge timeline files)